 The mattress should be placed on a base that allows ventilation.
-The slats that support the mattress must be straight, stable and 2cm (0.8 in.) thick with a distance of 5-7cm (2-2.7 in.) between them.
+The slats that support the mattress are suggested to be straight, stable and 2cm (0.8 in.) thick with a distance of 5-7cm (2-2.7 in.) between them.
 It’s not recommended to put the mattress on large wooden boards that have no gaps between them as it will not be adequately ventilated.
-The mattress should never be placed on flat surfaces, thick fabrics or plastic bags, as these stop the ventilation.
+The mattress should never be placed on flat surfaces, thick fabrics, or plastic bags, as these stop the ventilation.

-They can be washed in the washing machine at 40 C, without spin dry and dried in a well ventilated space away from direct sunlight.
+They can be washed in the washing machine at 40°C (104°F), without spin dry and dried in a well-ventilated space away from direct sunlight.
 In addition, it is recommended before they are completely dry to be stretched so that to minimize the possibilities of shrinking.

 As it is common with all natural materials, our own also generate a very subtle smell for a small period of time.
 Rest assured, this smell is naturally harmless and decreases steadily over time.